dudupopkhadze/jeka/README.md

 ## What is Jeka

-Jeka is simple robot named Karel that lives in an environment consisting of a grid of streets (left-right) and avenues (up-down).
+Jeka is friendly dog that lives in an environment consisting of a grid of streets (left-right) and avenues (up-down).
 Jeka understands  basic instructions:
 - `moveForward`: Jeka moves by one square in the direction he is facing
 - `turnLeft`: Jeka turns 90 ° left
 -  `woof`: Jeka barks at yout (friendly)